shashankatthaluri/Machine-Learning/reinforcement-learning/README.md

   ## Test time 📄🖋

-  Now, let's see if you got it!
-Here are your pick the right answer questions:
+  Now, let's see if you got the concept right!
+Here are few easy multiple choice questions, pick the right answer:
   1. What is reinforcement learning?
    - [ ] A. Learning from rewards and punishments to make decisions.
    - [ ] B. Learning how to cook delicious food.